-As part of our commitment to ensure that we are providing the safest, most reliable drinking water possible to our Base population, Marine Corps Base (MCB) Camp Lejeune has monitored drinking water for compounds found in explosives (nitroaromatics, nitramines, nitrate esters) and perchlorate, in finished water since 2004.
+As part of our commitment to ensure that we are providing the safest, most reliable drinking water possible to our Base population, Marine Corps Base (MCB) Camp Lejeune has monitored drinking water for compounds found in explosives (nitroaromatics, nitratines, nitrate esters) and perchlorate, in finished water since 2004.
 These compounds, commonly known as "munitions constituents," are used in the manufacture of explosives or are the breakdown products of compounds used in explosives.
-Routine monthly sampling in 2008 did not detect any munitions constituents at the Hadnot Point Water Treatment System.
+Routine monthly sampling in 2009 did not detect any munitions constituents at the Hadnot Point water treatment system.

-Additionally, MCB Camp Lejeune sampled finished water monthly for Volatile Organic Contaminants (VOCs) and Synthetic Organic Contaminants (SOCs), including pesticides and herbicides.
+Additionally, MCB Camp Lejeune sampled finished water monthly for Volatile Organic Contaminants (VOCs) and some Synthetic Organic Contaminants (SOCs), including herbicides.
 This sampling was done in addition to that required by current regulations.
-Detections of these constituents were well below the maximum contaminant levels (MCLs) at the Hadnot Point Water Treatment System in 2008.
+Detections of these constituents were well below the maximum contaminant levels (MCLs) at the Hadnot Point water treatment system in 2009.